tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 tail -f slurm-<slurm_job_id>.out
 ```

-To kill a single job using the Slurm job ID or user:
+To kill a single job using the SLURM job ID or user:

 ```sh
 # Per job id